Angstboksen/date-activity-graph/README.md

 ### ✨Basic

-The only thing you need is to provide an array with object having a date and the amount of hits (this will determine the color).
+The only thing you need is to provide an array with objects having a date and the amount of hits (this will determine the color).

 The NodeData interface has this structure: